huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm_lora.md

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/lcm/lcm_sdx_lora_mix.png)

-## Controlnet/t2iadapter
+## ControlNet/T2I-Adapter

-LCM-LoRA can be used with controlnet/t2iadapter.
-Let's look at how we can perform inference with controlnet/t2iadapter and LCM-LoRA.
+Let's look at how we can perform inference with ControlNet/T2I-Adapter and LCM-LoRA.

-### Controlnet with SD-v1-5 and LCM-LoRA
+### ControlNet
-For this example we'll use SD-v1-5 model and the LCM-LoRA for SD-v1-5 with canny controlnet.
+For this example, we'll use the SD-v1-5 model and the LCM-LoRA for SD-v1-5 with canny ControlNet.

 ```python
 import torch